Spin Hall effect driven by the spin magnetic moment current in Dirac materials: Experimental results

 We first investigate the transport properties of pristine and doped Bi thin films.
 The carrier density $n$ and mobility $\mu_\mathrm{c}$ of the films are estimated using ordinary Hall coefficient and resistivity measurements.
 For films with small doping where the single-carrier model is not valid, longitudinal magnetoresistance is measured and analyzed using a two-carrier model\cite{chi2020sciadv}.
 Figure~\ref{fig:exp:transport}(a) shows $n$ as a function of $x$ and $y$.
 Positive (negative) $n$ indicates that the majority carrier is hole (electron).
 We find the smallest $|n|$ in pristine Bi among the films studied: The minimum value is $|n| \sim 10^{19}$ cm$^{-3}$.
 Note however that such $|n|$ is nearly two orders of magnitude larger than that of single crystal Bi\cite{behnia2007science}.
 We infer that disorder (defects, impurities) induced by the deposition process causes the extra carriers.
 The difference in $n$ with respect to nominal concentration of Te and Sn dopants may be attributed to their different solubility in Bi.

 The change in $n$ with respect to the dopant concentration can be understood using a rigid-band model.
 A simplified image of the band structure near the $L$-point of Bi is illustrated in the inset to Fig.~\ref{fig:dispersion}(b).
 The Fermi level of pristine Bi lies close to ($\sim$30 meV above) the Dirac point\cite{liu1995prb}.
 Electron and hole doping shift the Fermi level ($E_\mathrm{F}$) away from the Dirac point, leading to dramatic enhancement of $|n|$ due to the increased density of states.
 This is consistent with the Fermi level dependence of the density of states ($D$) shown in Fig.~\ref{fig:dispersion}(b).
-Note that it is difficult to identify the exact position of the Dirac point with respect to doping concentration since the measurements are carried out at room temperature and the precision of the doping concentration is not better than a few tens of meV.
-Hereafter, we choose $n$ as an indicator of $E_\mathrm{F}$ relative to the Dirac point.
+Note that it is difficult to identify the exact position of the Dirac point with respect to doping concentration since the measurements are carried out at room temperature and the precision of the doping concentration is not determined.
+Hereafter, we assume $n$ as an indicator of $E_\mathrm{F}$ relative to the Dirac point.

 The $n$ dependence of mobility $\mu_\mathrm{c}$ is presented in Fig.~\ref{fig:exp:transport}(b).
 As evident, $\mu_\mathrm{c}$ takes a maximum at small $|n|$ and abruptly decays as the number of carriers increases.
 Such $n$ dependence of $\mu_\mathrm{c}$ has been observed in materials with Dirac cones (\textit{e.g.}, in graphene), in which the mobility takes an extrema when the Fermi level is close to the Dirac point.
 The maximum $\mu_\mathrm{c}$ at small $|n|$ is $\sim 350$ (cm$^2$V$^{-1}$s$^{-1}$).
 Note that the longitudinal resistivity $\rho_{xx}$ exhibits a sharp peak at small $|n|$ and decreases monotonically with increasing $x$ and $y$ (see Fig.~\ref{fig:resistivity} in the Appendix (Sec.~\ref{sec:supps:sample})).
 Such a reduction of the resistivity upon doping is primarily due to the rapid increase of $n$: The slower decrease of the mobility is unable to counter balance such trend.